-The Victorian capital is a city in which the journey can very easily become the destination, so pull on your most fashionable trainers (it’s still Melbourne, after all) and head out for a stroll.
+Melbourne is a city in which the journey can very easily become the destination, so pull on your most fashionable trainers and head out to explore on foot.

 Oozing character from every grungy pore, St Kilda is one of the most popular and accessible tourist precincts outside of the city centre (just jump on the number 96 tram from Bourke Street).
 It’s home to iconic landmarks such as Luna Park, the venerable Palais Theatre, St Kilda Pier, Catani Arch and the St Kilda Sea Baths.

 Download one of the excellent self-guided St Kilda walking tours from the City of Port Phillip website.
 The Acland Street Village Walking Tour will take you around 90 minutes to do and takes in O’Donnell Gardens, the sublime St Kilda Botanical Gardens, the bustling Acland Street strip and plaza, and a good proportion of the foreshore.

 While you’re in the ‘hood, it’s an easy six-kilometre waterfront walk from St Kilda to Port Melbourne along Beaconsfield Parade.
 Download the City of Port Phillip’s Foreshore Trail — a self-guided three-hour walk that charts the bay front from Port Melbourne all the way to Elwood.
 You’ll be doing a section of it in reverse.

 Along the way you’ll enjoy views across Port Phillip Bay to your left, and magnificent period waterfront residences to your right.
 Heritage sights along the trail include Princes Pier — the departure point for many Australian servicemen headed for the battlefields of WWl, and Station Pier — the point of arrival for thousands of post-war immigrants in the mid 1900s.